orangehill/grunt-boilerplate/README.md

 1. Create a project folder (e.g. `/projects/orange-project`)
 2. Create a folder named `dev` in the project folder (`/projects/orange-project/dev`)
-3. Clone orange-boilerplate to `dev` folder, NOT the project folder!
+3. Download orange-boilerplate to `dev` folder. **Important: NOT the project folder!**
 4. Run `npm install` and `bower install` in `dev`.
 5. That's it, you're ready to `grunt serve`.
 Have fun!
+6. When ready, build using `grunt build` and the dist will be deployed to the project folder (`/projects/orange-project`)

+Licence
+---
+MIT